-Having very clear financial goals help you make better informed decisions.
+Having very clear financial goals helps you make better-informed decisions.
 When you know what you’re working towards and why you’re doing the work, you’ll come to discover goals are being reached.

-For example, lets say your goal is to pay off your car loan.
-Doing so can improve your cash flow on the long-term.
+For example, let’s say your goal is to pay off your car loan.
+Doing so can improve your cash flow in the long term.
 In order to achieve your goal, you’ll need to lower monthly expenses in other areas to allocate more money into paying off the car.